-Psychedelics are a needed addition to the field of healing, especially for patients who have not had as much success with other options.
+Psychedelics as therapeutics are a needed addition to the field of healing.
+This holds especially true for patients who have not had as much success with other options.
 Join Dr. Reid Robison as we learn about the potential impact of psychedelics on patients and on the field.

-However, suffering can be a stimulus for change, and there is an undeniable light emanating from the human spirit, fighting to come alive.
-Over the past several years we have witnessed a psychedelic renaissance, and there is a growing body of evidence suggesting that a number of psychedelic compounds hold strong therapeutic potential to catalyze and accelerate the healing process for a wide array of mental health conditions (Duman, 2011; Hysek, 2014; Jerome, 2020).
+However, suffering can be a stimulus for change.
+Moreover, there is an undeniable light emanating from the human spirit, fighting to come alive.
+Over the past several years we have witnessed a psychedelic renaissance.
+As a result, there is a growing body of evidence suggesting that a number of psychedelic compounds hold strong therapeutic potential to catalyze and accelerate the healing process for a wide array of mental health conditions [1, 2, 3].

 What are Psychedelics?

 The term psychedelic comes from the Greek language and means “to wander in the mind.”
-These medicines, coupled with the right set, setting, and therapeutic approach, provide a break from everyday patterns and ease the process of cultivating higher levels of self-awareness, so you can really honor what it is you need in order to thrive in this life.
+These medicines, coupled with the right set, setting, and therapeutic approach, provide a break from everyday patterns and ease the process of cultivating higher levels of self-awareness.
+In turn, you can really honor what it is you need in order to thrive in this life.

-Psychedelics help the individual gain a clearer perspective on their mental patterns and belief systems.
-The psychotherapy component helps the client process the insights gained during the experience, which supports the integration of these insights into day-to-day life and leads to lasting symptom relief (Ly, 2018).
+Above all, psychedelics help the individual gain a clearer perspective on their mental patterns and belief systems.
+The psychotherapy component helps the client process the insights gained during the experience, which supports the integration of these insights into day-to-day life and leads to lasting symptom relief .
 I have witnessed, time and time again, psychedelic therapy clients who have been able to process old traumas or problematic patterns which had been holding them back for most of their lives.

-A psychedelic journey is not easy work, and psychedelics are definitely not for everyone.
+In conclusion, a psychedelic journey is not easy work, and psychedelics as therapeutics are definitely not for everyone.
 There is also a big difference between recreational drug use and therapeutic/ceremonial use.
 But I am convinced that for many people, these exceedingly safe tools can be a much needed, if not lifesaving, catalyst for healing, particularly in those who have had difficulty finding and maintaining relief through other forms of treatment.

 Image credit Daniil Silantiev